UOA-MEDSCI-736/kdea020-metabolomics/README.md

 ### Runnning NoRAND
+Simply: Open R through the command line, or another method, and use the command `source(*NoRAND_main.R*)`

-It is highly recommended that you run NoRAND (NoRAND_main.R) through RStudio (LINK), as it provides an intuitive way of working with R scripts.
-This also makes it easy to save plots produced by the script, as one can simply right-click on the plot in the viewer window of RStudio and export an image file.
+It is highly recommended that you run NoRAND (source *NoRAND_main.R*) through [RStudio](www.rstudio.com), as it provides a convenient and accessible way of opening and working with R scripts.
+RStudio also makes it easy to save plots produced by the script, as one can simply right-click on the plot in the viewer window of RStudio and export an image file.

 However, NoRAND will still work without issue from the command line in Windows, Ubuntu 16.04, or MacOSX.
-Simply navigate to the "main" folder of NoRAN (where the readme D and type "Rscript NoRAND_main.R".
+Simply navigate to the "main" folder of NoRAND (whereever NoRAND_main.R is located) and type `Rscript NoRAND_main.R`.

 ## Using NoRAND